Ada-Developers-Academy/daily-curriculum/intern_weeks/week-2.md

 This week will will spend most of our time doing two things:

-1. Taking time to expand our konwledge through focused work, we will often have time on Thursdays for this kind of thing, ongoing ideas are totally acceptable here:
+1. Taking time to expand our knowledge through focused work, we will often have time on Thursdays for this kind of thing, ongoing ideas are totally acceptable here:
     - Meet with other who are learning that same new language as you
         - Code review any open source code from your company (keep you NDA in mind)
         - Code review personal projects